okteto/okteto/README.md

 Today, most developers try to either run parts of the infrastructure locally, or just test these integrations directly in the cluster via CI jobs or the "docker build, docker push, kubectl apply" cycle.
 It works, but this workflow is painful and incredibly slow.

-Okteto makes this cycle a lot faster by launching remote development environment in Kubernetes.
-You write your code locally using your favorite tools and Okteto detects the code changes and instantly synchronizes your code to your remote development environment.
-There you can use your compilers and hot reloaders to see your changes in seconds.
+Okteto makes this cycle a lot faster by launching development environment in Kubernetes.
+You write your code locally using your favorite tools and Okteto detects the code changes and instantly synchronizes your code to your development environment.
+There you can use your compilers and hot reloaders to see your changes live in seconds.

 ## Features

-### Remote development environments on demand
+### Development environments on demand

-Your remote development environment is defined in a [simple yaml manifest](https://okteto.com/docs/reference/manifest).
+Your development environment is defined in a [simple yaml manifest](https://okteto.com/docs/reference/manifest).
 - Run `okteto init` to inspect your project and generate your own config file.
-- Run `okteto up` to launch your remote development environment in seconds.
+- Run `okteto up` to launch your development environment in seconds.

 Add `okteto.yml` to your repo and make collaboration easier than ever.
-Clone the repository and simply run `okteto up` to launch a fully configured remote development environment.
+Clone the repository and simply run `okteto up` to launch a fully configured development environment.

 ### Developer Mode

-You can swap your remote development environment with an existing Kubernetes deployment, and develop directly in your cluster.
+You can swap your development environment with an existing Kubernetes deployment, and develop directly in your cluster.
 This helps eliminate integration issues since you're developing the same way your application runs in production.

 Okteto supports applications with one or with multiple services.

 ### Instant file synchronization

-Okteto detects your code changes and synchronizes your code to your remote development environment (powered by [Syncthing](https://github.com/syncthing/syncthing)).
+Okteto detects your code changes and synchronizes your code to your development environment (powered by [Syncthing](https://github.com/syncthing/syncthing)).
 Files are synchronized both ways.
-If you edit a file directly in your remote development environment, the changes will be reflected locally as well.
+If you edit a file directly in your development environment, the changes will be reflected locally as well.
 Great for keeping your `package-lock.json` or `requirements.txt` up to date.

 ### Keep Your Own Tools

 Okteto easily integrates and augments your existing tools.
 You write code locally, which means Okteto is compatible with any IDE.
-And you can configure your own remote development runtime using a docker image, with your own compilers, linters, debuggers or hot reloaders.
+And you can configure your own development environment runtime using a docker image, with your own compilers, linters, debuggers or hot reloaders.

 Okteto decouples deployment from development.
 Because of this, you can deploy your application with kubectl, Helm, a serverless framework or even a CI job and use Okteto later to develop any component of your application.
 No need to change your manifests or deployment scripts.